Bi-State Port Facilities

 Three Ports with Container on Barge Capabilities

 A map of the United States’ marine highway system connected to the St. Louis region and a picture of a barge traveling on the Mississippi River adjacent to downtown St. Louis.
 The system shows 4 major rivers in the northeast and mid-west United States.
 The Illinois River provides connection to Chicago.
 The Ohio River provides connections to Pittsburgh, Cincinnati, and Louisville.
 The Missouri River provides connection to Kansas City.
 The Mississippi River provides connections to St. Paul, Memphis, and New Orleans.
 Additional river routes provide connections to Birmingham and Mobile.
 The Great Lakes are accessible to the St. Louis region by the Illinois River and connect to the east coast via the Erie Canal and Hudson River.
-The St. Louis region’s connection to New Orleans and Mobile provides access to other ports in the Gulf of Mexico, such as Houston, and global shipping access to the Pacific Rim via the Panama Canal, Central and South America, Europe, Africa, and the Middle East.
+The St. Louis region’s connection to New Orleans and Mobile provides access to other ports in the Gulf, such as Houston, and global shipping access to the Pacific Rim via the Panama Canal, Central and South America, Europe, Africa, and the Middle East.

 The ports and barge industries within the St. Louis Regional Freightway are based centrally along the Mississippi River, within close proximity to America’s agricultural heartland, major Midwest populations and manufacturing centers.
 The St. Louis region is served by the six North American Class I rail carriers, the regional switching carrier Terminal Railroad Association of St. Louis (TRRA) and other short line rail carriers.
 The region’s cost-effective rail service and modal flexibility provide national reach, carrier reliability, reduced travel times and competitive transportation costs.

 The St. Louis Regional Freightway’s port system includes both the Port of Metropolitan St. Louis and portions of the Port of Kaskaskia, IL.
 Our strategic location on the Mississippi River is the northernmost lock and ice-free port on the river and offers substantial fleeting operations.
 Efficiency has emerged as a hallmark of the region’s port system, which not only is one of the country’s largest inland ports, but also the most efficient.
 The St. Louis region’s port system is responsible for 70 of the 855 miles (8 percent) of the Mississippi River from Minneapolis, Minn., to the Ohio River near Cairo, Ill.
-These 70 miles carry almost one-third of the river’s total freight, a direct reflection of the system’s efficiencies.
-The barge industry routinely handles approximately 436,000 tons per mile, which is almost two-and-a-half times more efficient than its closest competitors.
-This activity takes place at the 200-plus private terminals operating within our region’s port system, each of which can be seen on our interactive map.
+These 70 miles carry almost a quarter of the river’s total freight, a direct reflection of the system’s efficiencies.
+The St. Louis region’s barge industry routinely handles approximately 369,000 tons per mile, while the average tons per mile across the other eight inland port districts is 92,863.
+Essentially, the St. Louis Metro Ports collectively move almost four times the average tons per mile, as compared to the other eight inland port districts in the U.S.

 Ag Coast of America